-You might be fined, lose your license, or even go to jail, depending on where you live.
+You might be fined, lose your license, or even go to jail, depending on where you live if you get into a car accident without auto insurance.

 Most states make driving without insurance unlawful.
 Depending on the state, you may be fined, lose your driver’s license and registration, and or even go to jail.
 If you cause a car accident without auto insurance, you will be responsible for all car damage.
 Also, other people may sue you for damages and injuries you caused.